4.8out of 3,000+ reviews

 Do all car insurance companies accept checks?

-Most major car insurance providers accept various payment methods, including checks.
+Most major car insurance companies accept various payment methods, including checks.
 For instance, popular insurers like Progressive, State Farm, GEICO, and Allstate accept check payments.

-How does your credit score affect car insurance rates?
+How your credit score affects car insurance rates

 Insurance companies consider your credit information to determine how much your car insurance policy will cost, depending on the state.
 Your insurance-based credit score is a rating that uses elements of your credit score to determine how likely you are to file an insurance claim.[5]